MicrosoftDocs/learn/learn-pr/startups/validate-idea/includes/2-articulate-idea.md

 ## The Value Proposition Canvas

-The [Value Proposition Canvas](https://www.strategyzer.com/canvas/value-proposition-canvas?azure-portal=true) is a fantastic tool developed by Strategyzer.
-It's freely available for anyone to use as they visualize, design, and test business models.
+The [Value Proposition Canvas](https://www.strategyzer.com/canvas/value-proposition-canvas?azure-portal=true) is a useful tool developed by Strategyzer.
+It's freely available for anyone who wants to visualize, design, and test business models.

 The purpose of the Value Proposition Canvas is to help you understand the needs of your target customer with reference to jobs to be done, pains, and gains.
 It then helps you design your value proposition to accurately meet those needs.